Activision says U.S. court stops $8.2 billion deal with Vivendi

-SAN FRANCISCO A U.S. court has handed down a preliminary decision to halt the closing of Vivendi SA's $8.2 billion deal to sell most of its stake in Activision Blizzard Inc back to the U.S. company, the games publisher said on Wednesday.
+SAN FRANCISCO A U.S. court has handed down a preliminary decision to halt the closing of Vivendi SA's $8.2 billion (5.08 billion pounds) deal to sell most of its stake in Activision Blizzard Inc back to the U.S. company, the games publisher said on Wednesday.

 Last week, an Activision shareholder had filed a lawsuit against both parties, seeking an injunction to the deal.
 The company said the Delaware Chancery court had issued a preliminary injunction that temporarily put a hold on the closing of the transaction.